Keegan-T-aP/Keegan-T-aP-Spring-SocialMedia-API/README.md

 - The response body should contain a JSON representation of a list containing all messages posted by a particular user, which is retrieved from the database.
 It is expected for the list to simply be empty if there are no messages.
 The response status should always be 200, which is the default.

+## 9: The Project utilizes the Spring Framework.

+- The project was created leveraging the spring framework, including dependency injection, autowire functionality and/or Spring annotations.

 # Good luck!